15 Grocery Finds to Get Dinner on the Table Faster

 Tasty Bite Channa Masala

 Remember that super speedy rice from before?
-It’ll come in handy again when this classic Indian dish comes into play.
-This Tasty Bite product boasts its “1 Step - 1 Minute” microwave process, but you can boil the sealed channa masala pouch as well in just five.
-Spoon it out with rice or spread it onto flatbread, but either way, it’ll be full of flavor with a guilt-free nutrition label and a list of all-natural ingredients.
+It'll come in handy again when this classic Indian dish comes into play.
+This Tasty Bite product needs just 60 seconds in the microwave, but you can boil the sealed channa masala pouch in five minutes, too.
+Spoon it out with rice or spread it onto flatbread, but either way, it'll be full of flavor with a guilt-free nutrition label and a list of all-natural ingredients.

 Trader Joe's Riced Cauliflower And Broccoli